Summary

 2022

-On December 29, 2021, Kiley announced he would run for the U.S. House in California’s newly redrawn 3rd congressional district, which includes all or parts of Inyo, Sacramento, Mono, Alpine, El Dorado, Placer, Nevada, Sierra, Yuba, and Plumas counties.[5]
+On December 29, 2021, Kiley announced he would run for the U.S. House in 2022 in California’s newly redrawn 3rd congressional district, which includes all or parts of Inyo, Sacramento, Mono, Alpine, El Dorado, Placer, Nevada, Sierra, Yuba, and Plumas counties.[4]
+He won the election, defeating Democratic candidate Kermit Jones.[27]

 Committee assignments